umarfarooqfastn/fastn-voice-force/README.md

-# Realtime API Agents Demo
+# Fastn Voice Force

-This is a demonstration of more advanced patterns for voice agents, using the OpenAI Realtime API and the OpenAI Agents SDK.
+A voice-enabled AI assistant powered by the OpenAI Realtime API and OpenAI Agents SDK, featuring specialized agents for Fastn.ai tool integration and documentation assistance.

 ## About the OpenAI Agents SDK